gbmhunter/blog/README.md

 npx -y pagefind@v1.0.4 --site public
 ```

-This command takes some time to run.
+This command takes some time to run (a few mins on my laptop).
 You generally do not need to re-run it the next time you set up a dev server, unless you want content you've added since the last time you ran it to appear in the search.

+Running pagefind locally relied on the hugo dev server being started in `--renderToDisk` mode (which is recommended) because it can't scan files in memory!

 ## To Build